Tag Archives: determination

 Anne’s persistence and determination taught a seven-year-old deaf, blind, and mute child to blossom and communicate with the world.
 Later on in life, she helped Helen to write her biography.

 What remarkable wit of the teacher and the student.
 What if Anne had given up?
 So many obstacles to overcome, the endless challenges to not throw in the towel.
-Anne saw Helen’s parents as spoiling her negative behaviors with rewards to pacify her, which was doing more harm than good.
+Anne saw Helen’s parents as spoiling her negative behaviors with rewards, which only pacified her, ultimately doing more harm than good.
 Wouldn’t it have been easier for Anne not to have cared?
 Give up?
 Leave?
 Instead, Anne’s persistence brought help to the helpless, light into darkness, and knowledge to ignorance.
-Against all odds, they both changed history.
+Against all odds, they both changed the course of history.
 They overcame defeat and did not quit.

 That’s the kind of person I want to be.
 How about you?